-As such, in this Weebly review, I find that more limited SEO options are better for basic sites and what Weebly has already covers that.
+As such, in this Weebly review, I find that more limited SEO options are better for basic sites and what Weebly has already covered that.
 They allow for the entry of page titles and descriptions, header and footer code, search engine indexing control and redirects.

 6. Great for eCommerce

-One category of websites which is popular given the popularity of online shopping is eCommerce sites.
+One category of websites that is popular given the popularity of online shopping is eCommerce sites.
 Weebly is simply great for this and has everything you need to start setting up an online shop all on your own.

 There is even a system to add and maintain a product database, complete with images and categories.
-Their eCommerce segment comes in templated form as well, affecting how you display products.
-There are even difference templates for different types of goods; for example, to manage the separation of digital versus physical goods and services.
+Their eCommerce segment comes in the templated form as well, affecting how you display products.
+There are even different templates for different types of goods; for example, to manage the separation of digital versus physical goods and services.